AdobeDocs/journeys.de-DE/help/using/datasource/about-data-sources.md

 1. Klicken Sie oben im Menü auf den Tab **[!UICONTROL Datenquellen]**.

    Die Liste der Datenquellen wird angezeigt.
-Weitere Informationen zur Benutzeroberfläche finden Sie unter [](../about/user-interface.md).
+See [this page](../about/user-interface.md) for more information on the interface.

    ![](../assets/journey18.png)

-1. Anschließend können Sie der integrierten Datenquelle entweder Feldergruppen hinzufügen (siehe [](../datasource/adobe-experience-platform-data-source.md)) oder eine neue externe Datenquelle erstellen (siehe [](../datasource/external-data-sources.md)) und damit verbundene Feldergruppen erstellen (siehe [](../datasource/field-groups.md)).
+1. Then you can either add field groups to the built-in data source (see [this page](../datasource/adobe-experience-platform-data-source.md)) or create a new external data source (see [this page](../datasource/external-data-sources.md)) and associated field groups (see [this page](../datasource/field-groups.md)).

    ![](../assets/journey23.png)